-In order to calculate the average cost per call of your call center, divide the result by the total number of agents working in your team.
+In order to calculate the average CPC of your call center, divide the result by the total number of agents working in your team.
 For instance, let’s say that you work with a team of 10 agents.
-After doing the calculation below, the result will be $0,30, telling you what each call is costing your business.
+After doing the calculation below, the result will be$0,30, telling you what each call is costing your business.

 Of course, though, the method above only takes into consideration your agents’ wages as costs.
 But don’t forget that a call center has other costs, such as operational, software and office space costs.

 Therefore, another (and perhaps more accurate) way of calculating your cost per call is to calculate your call center’s total costs for a specific period of time (including salaries, operational costs and costs associated with any call center software used), and divide the total cost by the total number of calls handled during that time period.
 The result will be the total cost per call of your call center.

 For example, let’s say that your call center costs $100,000 per year and handles 200,000 calls during that time.
 In this case, as you can see in the calculation below, your call center’s total cost per call will be $0,50.